FreeCAD/FreeCAD-documentation/wiki/Std_MergeProjects.md

 ## Preferences

--   The last used file location is stored: {{MenuCommand|Tools → Edit parameters... → BaseApp → Preferences → General → FileOpenSavePath}}.
+-   The last used file location is stored: **Tools → Edit parameters... → BaseApp → Preferences → General → FileOpenSavePath**.
--   Duplicate labels are allowed if {{MenuCommand|Tools → Edit parameters... → BaseApp → Preferences → Document → DuplicateLabels}} is set to `True`.
+-   Duplicate labels are allowed if **Tools → Edit parameters... → BaseApp → Preferences → Document → DuplicateLabels** is set to `True`.
 This setting can also be changed in the [Preferences Editor](Preferences_Editor#Document.md).